ulb-sachsen-anhalt/digital-eval/README.md

 │         └── <page-01>.xml
 ```

-Now call via:
+Now call:

 ```bash
 digital-eval <path-candidate-root>/domain/ -ref <path-groundtruth>/domain/
 ```

 for an aggregated overview on stdout.
-Feel free to increase verbosity via `-v` (or even `-vv`) to get detailed
+Increase verbosity with `-v` (or even `-vv`) to get detailed
-information about each single data set which was evaluated.
+information about each single data item evaluated.

-Structured OCR is considered to contain valid geometrical and textual data on word level, even though for recent PAGE
-also line level is possible.
+Structured OCR is considered to contain valid geometrical and textual data on word level, even though for recent PAGE also line level is possible.

 ### Data problems

-Inconsistent OCR Groundtruth with empty texts (ALTO String elements missing CONTENT or PAGE without TextEquiv) or
-invalid geometrical coordinates (less than 3 points or even empty) will lead to evaluation errors if geometry must be
+Inconsistent OCR Groundtruth with empty texts (ALTO String elements missing CONTENT or PAGE without TextEquiv) or invalid geometrical coordinates (less than 3 points or even empty) will lead to evaluation errors if geometry must be respected.

-respected.
+Erroneous data files will be reported and excluded from evaluation.

 ## Additional OCR Utils

-### Filter Area
+### Filter Area (ALTO)

-You can filter a custom area of a page of an OCR file by providing the points of an arbitrary shape.
+You can filter a custom area of a page of an ALTO file by providing the points of an arbitrary shape.
 The format of the `-p, --points` argument is `<pt_1_x>,<pt_1_y> <pt_2_x>,<pt_2_y> <pt_3_x>,<pt_3_y> ... <pt_n_x>,<pt_n_y>` .
 For simple rectangular areas this can be expressed also with two points, with first point as top left and second point as bottom right: `<pt_top_left_x>,<pt_top_left_y> <pt_bottom_right_x>,<pt_bottom_right_y>`.

 The following example filters a rectangular area of 600x400 pixels of a page, which is described by an input ALTO file and saves the result to an output ALTO file